Difficult People: Why Are They Like This?

 There is no doubt that there are a number of people who behave like traumatised people.
 From the outside, all we get to see is the inability to hold onto work, difficulty in studying or in having close relationships.
 Rather than being open-minded, we tend to stubbornly treat those people as just being wilfully difficult.
 However, if we knew their circumstances, we would likely be empathic towards them.

-A different approach – how to handle difficult people
+A different approach – from ‘handling' to ‘helping' difficult people

 One of our responsibilities to ourselves is to maintain our own boundaries.
 If we find ourselves saying that we ‘bent over backwards' for the person or we ‘went out on a limb', we need to remember that both of these actions are choices.
 Further, neither of these choices is something that we should do unless we really consider the risks.
 If we do consider the risks and take the action anyway, we need to be responsible for that.
 No one else should be responsible for our over-extension.

-Another one of our responsibilities is to at least give people the opportunity to say if they need to be treated in a particular way, or if they have sensitivities that it would help us to understand.
+Another one of our responsibilities is to ask.
+We should give people the opportunity to say if they need to be treated in a particular way, or if they have sensitivities that it would help us to understand.
 This is in contrast to just assuming that we should treat them like anybody else.
 If a person says that they have a particular sensitivity to particular situation, then perhaps we can construct things so that their exposure is minimised.
 A colleague, Clinton Power, has also written about why we keep difficult people in our lives.

 We might never know for sure that the difficult people in our life are actually traumatised.
 However, being open-minded, treating them with respect and giving them the benefit of the doubt are reasonable ways to treat anybody.